 If you have noticed Windows 10 PC connected to the internet but cannot access webpages, or the network (WiFi) icon says no internet access here the solutions you need to apply.

 The laptop Is connected to the Wi-Fi network but there is no internet access, or unable to visit web pages.
-A number of users reported the Internet not working since install the latest Windows 10 Update.
-At the same time other devices connect to the Wi-Fi network and internet just fine but the Laptop showing Wi-Fi connected but No Internet access Or “Limited Access” with a yellow exclamation mark.
+A number of users reported the Internet not working since installing the latest Windows 10 Update.
+At the same time, other devices connect to the Wi-Fi network and internet just fine but the Laptop shows Wi-Fi connected but No Internet Access Or “Limited Access” with a yellow exclamation mark.

 Well if all your other devices (mobile phone, tablet, or different laptop) are connected to the Wi-Fi just fine, but your laptop has no Internet access, then the problem might be incorrect network configuration, Faulty network hardware, or outdated network driver.
 Whatever the reason, When you come across a similar problem, the following tips should help you get online again.

-- The first thing we recommend check everything connected properly, And also check if the connection line to your ISP is working.
+- The first thing we recommend check everything is connected properly And also check if the connection line to your ISP is working.
 All the status lights on your modem should be on (Power, DSL, Data, LAN).

 - Disconnect and reconnect to the WiFi network.

 - Temporarily Disable Antivirus firewall protection And also disconnect VPN if configured.

 - Restart Windows might clear up some temporary glitches and then can get back to work.